projectweekend/Pi-Pin-Manager/README.md

 ### Configure it

-When creating an instance of `pi_pin_manager.PinManager`, there are two ways you can supply pin configuration information: A config file, written in [YAML](http://en.wikipedia.org/wiki/YAML) or a dictionary.
+When creating an instance of `pi_pin_manager.PinManager`, there are two ways you can supply pin configuration information: A config file, written in [YAML](http://en.wikipedia.org/wiki/YAML) or a list of dictionaries.
 If a pin is not defined at this step it will not be available to the `PinManager`.

 #### With file